epics-base/p4p/documentation/server.rst

     .. automethod:: peer

-There is a SharedPV class for each of the four threading models.
+There is a SharedPV class for each of other two threading models.
-All have the same methods as :py:class:`raw.SharedPV`.
+All have the same methods as :py:class:`thread.SharedPV`.

-.. currentmodule:: p4p.server.thread

-.. autoclass:: SharedPV

 .. currentmodule:: p4p.server.asyncio